ArchiveBox/ArchiveBox/README.md

 If you want to host your archive somewhere to share it with other people, see the [Publishing Your Archive](#publishing-your-archive) section below.

+If you want to run this as a regular script that pulls new URLs, stick it in `cron` with the second parameter as the URL to your RSS feed.

 If you have any trouble, see the [Troubleshooting](#troubleshooting) section at the bottom.
 If you'd like to customize options, see the [Configuration](#configuration) section.